 When people receive their IRS refund checks in the mail, they want immediate access to their money.
 Make sure you're ready for that onslaught of check activity.

-Due in large part to the pandemic, more consumers are accessing their accounts using mobile devices.
+What started during the pandemic is continuing: More consumers are accessing their accounts using mobile devices.
 Recent research from Fiserv found that for the first time, mobile has overtaken branches as consumers' preferred method of interacting with their primary financial organization.

 Sustain the mobile momentum by continuing to provide accountholders with options in the digital channel, especially mobile deposits.
 Mobile banking functions are quick, convenient and easy to use – at tax time or any time – and help make your institution run more efficiently.